facebookarchive/fb-flo/README.md

 ![](http://i.imgur.com/SamY32i.png)

+After any resource is updated, the `fb-flo-reload` event will be triggered on the `window`.
+The event's data will contain the `url` and `contents` that were provided to the `callback` function on the `flo-server`.

 ### Example

 Say you have a Makefile program that builds your JavaScript and CSS into `build/build.js` and `build/build.css` respectively, this how you'd configure your fb-flo server: